shaynewx/GDWG/README.md

 - 21/07/2024 Added `operator==` for `edge` & clearer requirement of `unweighted_edge`, `weighted_edge`'s constructor to be `public`
 - 21/07/2024 Starter code: Get rid of `edge` type alias & Fix outdated code in `client.cpp`
 - 21/07/2024 Remove lexicographic in describing order `nodes`, `edges` & correct expression on order
+- 22/07/2024 Correct `print_edge` output to be single space

 # 2 The Task <a name="2-the-task"></a>